POCKET COMPASSES (cont'd)

 We display here several compasses without manufacturer's name and coming from different countries.

-(Pictures TradeMarkLondon.com)
+(Pictures courtesy TradeMarkLondon.com)

 This sort of pocket compass is usually called Long neck because of its ring attachment.